uchicago-cs/cmsc22000/website/hw/hw6.rst

     runs-on: ${{ matrix.os }}

 Each run will use the appropriate operating system.
-Give it a try!
+Make the above change and commit/push the change to give it a try.

 -  [10 points] Take the URL of the run you just produced, and paste it into Gradescope (under “Task 2.1: Multiple operating systems”).